Performance

 Dynamic code benchmark results

-All results are given in number of calls per second.
-By default, the benchmark code repeats each goal up to 100000 times in order to get more accurate results.
+Number of calls per second.
 The last column shows the trade-off between plain Prolog (d2) and Logtalk using static binding (d3).

 Prolog compiler d1 d2 d3 d4 d5 d3/d2